 Are you searching for ways to restore your gut balance?
 Learn more about one of the root causes of your digestive issues: digestive plaque.
-Also known as mucoid plaque.
+Also known as biofilms.
 This article will explore what digestive plaque is and the symptoms.
 We will also discuss some ways to eliminate it from your gut.

 In this article:

 - The Effects of Digestive Plaque on the Intestines

 - You Need More Than Probiotics for Digestive System